-We begin with the the Lighting of the Easter Fire and the Exultet and we continue the Eater Vigil all through the night.
+On Good Friday, while most of the congregations will leave after the liturgy, some will continue to keep the vigil all through the night.
 For early Christians the Easter Vigil was a sacred overnight watch by the Lord’s tomb, waiting for the joy of his resurrection.
 The practice was lost over the centuries but restored in the middle of the twentieth century.
 While parishes usually conduct the vigil’s abbreviated form, for more than 20 years St. Vincent’s has kept the entire vigil, beginning on Holy Saturday night.
 This year we will do it on Friday.

 People are free to attend all or as much as they can.
 Some keep the entire vigil (there are refreshment breaks in the undercroft and nap breaks in the rectory, church, or choir loft).
 Others come for the beginning and return in the morning.
-The entire community can participate on Sunday as we welcome new members into our life.
 In this practice, we follow our roots for John Chrysostom noted in his fourth century Easter sermon:

 If any have labored from the first hour,